joelwmale/joelmale.com/content/blog/how-to-get-started-as-a-freelance-developer/index.md

 ---
 title: How To Get Started As A Freelance Developer
 date: "2022-04-30"
 description: "Freelancing is one of the best parts about being a developer.
 It let's us control our hours and income.
-Let's see how we can get started freelancing."
+Let's see how we can get started with freelancing."
 ---

 One of the best, and most unique things about our industry in development and I.T is that we **all** have the knowledge and ability to go out and do something on the side.